idamezhim/traf/app/src/posts/value.md

 If you can create something of value, you can build it once, and profit from it repeatedly, with zero cost to you excluding the initial time it took to build it.

-The previous gatekeepers to success were a formal education & climbing the corporate hierarchy.
+The previous gatekeepers to making money were education & climbing the corporate hierarchy.
 The new gatekeepers are curiosity, action, and persistence.

 Stop selling your finite resources (your time) for a salary.

-Start selling your infinite resources (creativity) for money.
+Start selling your infinite resources (creativity) for freedom.

 > "Earn with your mind, not your time”

 > — [@naval](https://twitter.com/naval)

-I can't tell you exactly how, as that depends on both your skills & interests, but here are a few simple questions for you that can get you started:
+The how depends on both your skills & interests, but here are a few simple questions that can start you off:

-- What are you good at?
 - Who do you care about?
 - What problems do they have?
 - What's obvious to you but not to others?
 - What comes easy to you but not to others?
 - What do you enjoy doing that others don't?

-Paralasys by analysis is a real thing, so try not to get stuck in a decision loop that deters you from taking action.
-The best way to start is to start.
-You'll discover more as you move along.
+Paralasys by analysis is real, so try not to get stuck in a decision loop that prevents you from taking action.
+The best way to start is to start small.
+Really small.
+You'll discover more as you go along.

 *To value creation,*
 — [@traf](https://twitter.com/traf)